denis-vilyuzhanin/callbackj/README.md

     //In our case it is an array of selected objects });
 ```
-* I am interested in result and error
+* If you are interested in result and error

 ```js